SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Implementing the SMS.

 There are other important duties as well, but the above points cover many primary duties.
-It’s also important to note that while some sites, such as SKYbrary, maintain that safety managers are responsible for making sure safety receives equal priority, it’s more accurate to say they in charge of monitoring.
+It’s also important to note that while some sites, such as SKYbrary, maintain that safety managers are responsible for making sure safety receives equal priority, it’s more accurate to say they are in charge of monitoring.
 The accountable safety executive needs to set the precedent that safety operations are equally valuable.

 Related Aviation Safety Manager Articles